 During a recent RIE Parent/Toddler Guidance Class, a 14-month-old girl stood holding a miniature blue rubber bowl in her hand and a red one in her mouth.
 A boy a couple of months older walked over and took the bowl out of her mouth.
 I was sure the girl would be upset or, at least, complain, but I waited to gauge her reaction.
 She just looked at the boy with interest.
 Then the boy took a “sip” from the red bowl.
 The girl followed his lead, sipping from the blue bowl still in her hand.
 After this jovial toast they separated, moving on to other activities.
 A grandfather visiting that day had also witnessed the exchange, and we shared appreciative smiles.
-This would never have happened had I stopped the boy from taking the bowl or told him to give it back.
+This would never have happened had I stopped the boy from taking the bowl or insisted he give it back.

 Through infant expert Magda Gerber, I’ve learned that observing sensitively, taking cues from our children, intervening as minimally as possible and allowing situations to play out can bring surprising, positive results.

-To vividly demonstrate, here’s a new favorite video of mine depicting two types of toddler struggles.
+To demonstrate, here’s a new favorite video of mine depicting two types of toddler struggles.
 The first is a conflict of desires between two 21-month-old girls.
 Neither get’s upset.
 In fact, they seem to enjoy the mini-drama!
 See how the conflict ends triumphantly.
 The second is a struggle within this struggle in which a girl does get upset.
 Her screams might have compelled her mom to swoop in and scoop her up, but she instead remains calm and intervenes in a manner that allows her daughter to feel more able and successful.
 (All this in 2 minutes!
 No actors were hired.)